Supply Chain Attacks: The Essential 2025 Guide to Unstoppable Defense

 How to Spot Supply Chain Attacks

-Keep an eye out for unusual activity like unexpected file transfers, strange network traffic, or sudden system changes.
+- Watch for Strange Behavior: Keep an eye out for unusual activity originating from trusted, yet unexpected, sources.
+This could include unexpected file transfers, strange network traffic patterns (especially connecting to new, unknown external IPs), or sudden, unapproved system changes.

 How to Prevent Supply Chain Attacks